geisa/specification/source/hardware.rst

 - It MAY NOT be possible to implement a fully conformant (ADM, API, and EE) platform on a device with fewer resources
-- If GEISA is extended to include binary compatibility in the future, ARM CPUs are expected to be the exclusive target architecture for LEE |geisa-lee-tux|.
+- If GEISA is extended to include binary compatibility in the future, alternate CPU architectures will create additional management work for end users.

 The vision is that the GEISA EE |geisa-ee-globe| runs on a wide range of hardware platforms with various capabilities: